Plain language vs. Easy English

 Plain language is about writing to match your intended audience.

-Plain language is about choosing words and organizing them (including use of design elements) so it’s easy for the reader to find, understand, and use whatever information is presented.
+Plain language is about choosing words and organizing them (including use of design elements) so it’s easy for the intended reader to find, understand, and use that information.

-So back to my example.
-For me-the-Thai-illiterate, Plain Thai (if there were such a thing) would still be too difficult.
-But I might be able to read some Easy Thai (if there were such a thing), which would let me access some information that I otherwise couldn’t.
+So in my case, Easy Thai (if there were such a thing) might allow me to access some information that I otherwise could not.
 What a relief that would be!

 Resources